PrestaShop/docs/src/content/1.7/modules/hooks/list_of_hooks.md

 actionClearCache
 :
-    Since 1.7.1
+    Available since: 1.7.1

-    When smarty's cache is cleared
+    Invoked when the smarty cache is cleared

     Located in: /classes/Tools.php

 actionClearCompileCache
 :
-    Since 1.7.1
+    Available since: 1.7.1

-    When smarty's compile cache is cleared
+    Invoked when the smarty compile cache is cleared

     Located in: /classes/Tools.php

 actionClearSf2Cache
 :
-    Since 1.7.1
+    Available since: 1.7.1

-    Wwhen the Symfony cache is cleared
+    Invoked when the Symfony cache is cleared

     Located in: /classes/Tools.php

 actionCustomerAccountAdd
 :
-    When a new customer creates an account successfully
+    Invoked when a new customer creates an account successfully

     Located in: /classes/form/CustomerPersister.php

     Parameters:
     ```php
     array(
       '_POST' => (array) $_POST,
       'newCustomer' => (object) Customer object
     );
     ```

 actionCustomerAccountUpdate
 :
-    When a customer updates its account successfully
+    Invoked when a customer updates its account successfully

     Located in: /classes/form/CustomerPersister.php